In the last decade, consumer appetite for dining out has increased dramatically – and now diners have more options than ever before.

 Some operators may try to produce too many menu items or cram an area with equipment that removes the theater or show an element of the open kitchen.
 So, when planning for an open kitchen, flexibility and mobility must be taken into consideration.
 Compact, modern and modular equipment works best, as the pieces can be rearranged with ease when necessary.

 True’s undercounter range can be specified to match requirements, adapting to need and situation.
-Each unit has individual sections configured as door, or two and three drawer section combinations.
+Each unit features sections that can be configured with a door, two drawers or three drawers.
 You can choose whether to have the compressor located on the left or right side to help you configure your undercounter for your own particular kitchen design.

-Plus, all our undercounters are 100% front-breathing, with zero operating clearance to the unit sides and back required, allowing for built-in installation and easy adaptability.
+Plus, all our undercounters are 100% front-breathing, requiring zero side or back clearance space which allows for built-in installation.

 Get with the Trend